Miss Grand International 2025: Location and date

-In an interview in August 2022, Nawat Itsaragrisil, president of the Miss Grand International Organization, revealed that the host country for Miss Grand International 2025 has already been chosen.
-However, they will wait to announce it due to contractual obligations.
+In an interview in August 2022, Nawat Itsaragrisil, president of the Miss Grand International Organization, said the host country for the pageant had already been chosen, but due to contractual obligations, would wait to announce it.

-On 18 November 2024, the organization announced on their social media platforms that Thailand will host the pageant for the second year in a row.
+On 18 November 2024, it was announced that Thailand would host the pageant for a second year.
 The main venue will be the MGI Hall in Bangkok, with pre-pageant events in Hua Hin, Prachuap Khiri Khan province.
 The grand final will take place on 18 October 2025.

 Selection of participants

 Contestants from seventy-seven countries and territories were selected to compete in the pageant.
-Thirty-three of these delegates were appointed to the position after being runners-up in their national pageant, or being chosen through a casting process, while two were selected to replace the original dethroned winner.
+Thirty-three of these contestant were appointed to the position after being runners-up in their national pageant, or being chosen through a casting process, and two were selected to replace a removed winner.

-On June 5, 2025, the Miss Grand International Organization announced new eligibility rules for contestants on its social media platforms.
+On June 5, 2025, the Miss Grand International Organization announced new eligibility rules for contestants, starting with the 2025 contest.
 The new rules state that contestants must be between 18 and 35 years old.
-This change takes effect starting with the 2025 edition of the competition.

 Replacements

 Miss Grand Venezuela 2024, Tina Batson, resigned due to financial constraints and was replaced by Miss Grand Venezuela 2025, Nariman Battikha.
-Likewise, Miss Grand Trinidad and Tobago 2025, Tamara Persad, was dethroned for contractual reasons and was replaced by her second runner-up, Monique Joseph.
+Likewise, Miss Grand Trinidad and Tobago 2025, Tamara Persad, was removed for contractual reasons and replaced by the second runner-up, Monique Joseph.

 Debuts, returns, and withdrawals

 This edition marked the debuts of Iceland, Kyrgyzstan, Martinique, Montenegro and Palestine.
-Additionally, this edition featured the returns of Georgia, which last competed in 2013; Zimbabwe in 2014; Guyana and North Macedonia (Macedonia) in 2015; Malta in 2016; Slovakia and Hungary in 2017; Kazakhstan and Zambia in 2018; Guadeloupe in 2019; Sweden in 2021; Jamaica, Portugal and Sri Lanka in 2022; and Costa Rica, Hong Kong and Turkey in 2023.
+Additionally, this edition featured the returns of Georgia, which last competed in 2013; Zimbabwe in 2014; Guyana and North Macedonia (Macedonia) in 2015; Malta in 2016; Slovakia and Hungary in 2017; Kazakhstan and Zambia in 2018; Sweden in 2021; Jamaica, Portugal and Sri Lanka in 2022; and Costa Rica, Hong Kong and Turkey in 2023.

-Emilia Dides of Chile withdrew from the competition for personal reasons, and the organization did not appoint a replacement.
+Emilia Dides of Chile withdrew from the competition for personal reasons, and was not replaced.
 Miss Grand Cameroon 2025, Theresia Mah Awageam and Miss Grand Kenya 2024, Magdalene Takangiro, withdrew from the lack of the required license for their respective national organizations to send a representative.